vhaghani26/epigenerate/SLURM/README.md

 srun --time=02:00:00 --pty /bin/bash
 ```

 Pay close attention to the time you give to yourself using `srun`!
-Slurm will terminate the session immediately at the end of the allotted time.
+SLURM will terminate the session immediately at the end of the allotted time.
 It, sadly, doesn't care if you are 99.99% of the way through your analysis :/

 Also, you can request more/different resources by using to following flags:
 * `--mem=<number>Gb` = request a certain amount of memory